01/31/2019 by Carney Sandoe Staff | Conferences

 CS&A celebrated five years of hosting FORUM/Diversity on January 25 and 26 in Philadelphia.
 It was our largest conference to date, with over 800 school representatives and CS&A candidates having over 2,500 interviews over the course of both days.

-The event began with a welcome from CS&A President Devereaux McClatchey and Kim Garner, our Director of Conferences.
-The honor of introducing our first keynote speaker went to Lawrence Alexander, a CS&A Consultant and Director of Diversity and Inclusion at The White Mountain School (NH).
-Lawrence began his remarks by delivering a brief yet impressive biography of Dr. Michael Eric Dyson.
+The event began with a welcome from CS&A President Devereaux McClatchey and Kim Garner, our Director of Conferences before our first keynote speaker began.
 Rising from humble roots in Detroit, Dr. Dyson is a Georgetown University sociology professor, a New York Times contributing opinion writer, a contributing editor of The New Republic, and editor of ESPN's The Undefeated website.
 The author of 19 books, Dr. Dyson is a world-class intellectual and national media fixture, having been named one of the 150 most powerful blacks in the nation and one of the most 100 influential African Americans by Ebony magazine.
 His books are widely praised national bestsellers that have jump started important conversations on race and politics.

 Dr. Dyson took the stage to thunderous applause and after thanking his proceeding speakers, began delivering an address that repeat attendees have already noted as their favorite in the history of the event.
 He began by reflecting on the theme of FORUM/Diversity, “Lifting As We Climb,” which — by no coincidence — was also the motto of the first National Association of Colored Women's Club in 1896.
 That motto was a rallying cry for those black women to remember that as they move up, they have to carry others with them.
 You can't be the only person in the room.
 Knock down obstacles and remove impediments for all.
 You can't be the only person talking about it.